SpaceFoon/Ez-Game-Audio-Conversion/README.md

 | RMMV Compatible | NO | YES | NO | YES | NO |
 | RMMZ Compatible | NO | YES | NO | NO | NO |

 RPG Maker MV can support Ogg Opus but the editor preview won't work.

+If you want loop tags to work to work in RMMV then you will need my plugin.
+[FugsOpusMV](https://github.com/SpaceFoon/FugsOpusMV)
 [^1]: Not needed in 2024?
 [^2]: M4A can be lossless but isn't when converted by this software.